 I don’t want to get into details how no estimates approach works neither when and how to estimate what needs to be estimated.
 I will not dig into reasons why we, developers, are so inaccurate in estimations.

-Instead I would like to sell you this methodology with arguments that already sold it to me.
+Instead, I would like to sell you this methodology with arguments that already sold it to me.

 Estimates that one cannot make are stressful to everyone.

 Let’s say that you have sprints 2 weeks long.
 Every other Monday your team spend some time to estimate.
-Multiply number of meeting participants by hours spent by your wage and you can throw that money to the basket equally.
+Multiply the number of meeting participants by hours spent by your wage and you can throw that money to the basket equally.